-A Place Where [Family] Life Takes Shape,
+A Place Where [Family] Life Takes Shape

 'To lie on soft, generous cushions, gazing up through gently lit, swaying threads of cotton, while tuning into the sound of an approaching storm, is to be enveloped in a world of sensation.'

 Through observations, interviews, and narratives, the study identifies key qualities of successful relational arts experiences: safety, accessibility, invitation, sensory richness, and care for transitional moments.
-It also highlights the role of staff in enhancing the experience and the broader implications for cultural venues seeking to create meaningful, family-centered spaces.
+It also highlights the role of staff in enhancing the experience and the broader implications for cultural venues seeking to create meaningful, family-centred spaces.

-The report concludes with insights into the demand for such experiences, their benefits for both families and venues, and the potential to reframe interactive art as relational, prioritizing emotional and social connection over structured activities.
+The report concludes with insights into the demand for such experiences, their benefits for both families and venues, and the potential to reframe interactive art as relational, prioritising emotional and social connection over structured activities.

 Rainhouse is produced by Threshold, an Australian company who create experiences that invite people to connect more deeply with each other.